-2.1 PREQUISITES
+1.1 PREQUISITES

 MAC2312 assumes that you have strong precalculus (both Algebra and Trigonometry) and calculus I skills necessary to succeed in this course.
-A review homework set is to be turned in, it is designed to help you refresh your knowledge in these topics.
+A review homework set, designed to help you refresh your knowledge in these topics, is to be turned in Discussion.
 A brief review on Limits and L'Hospital's Rule is also provided, students are responsible for reviewing the material by the end of the second week.
 We strongly recommend that students who are having difficulty with these core skills and students who have gap years since the last math class to consider reviewing MAC2311 right away before we get deeper into the course (or take MAC2311 if you have not already done so at UF).
-An AP CalcBC scores may not have prepared you adequately for this class.
-You may switch courses at https://one.uf.edu/, during the drop-add period.
+An AP CalcBC score may not have prepared you adequately for this class.
+You may switch courses at https://one.uf.edu/ during the drop-add period.

-2.2 COURSE MATERIALS
+1.2 COURSE MATERIALS

 There are no required texts for this course.
-If you wish to study from, or reference a text book, we suggest an online textbook available at https://openstax.org/details/calculus-volume-2.
-We will use the online 'Guided Learning Calculus 2' (GLC2).
+If you wish to study from, or reference a text book, we suggest an online textbook available at Openstax.
+We will use the online 'Guided Learning Calculus 2'(GLC2).
 Its purpose is to give students the extra resource of worked out examples and practice their skills with guided learning.
 We also use an in-house, UF-made online homework system.
 The platform is called Xronos and is accessible through the Canvas site.
 More details will be given in Discussion.